kevgo/tricorder/README.md

 # enable or disable a language

-[lang.shellscript]
-enabled = true  # our shell files don't get detected
+lang.shellscript.enabled = true  # our shell files don't get detected

 # configure tools for a particular language